4. The military, missionaries, and the Mafia

 A recent missions strategy proposed by some denominations holds that once an ongoing church, no matter how small, has been planted in a nation, all further evangelization is its business, and missionaries from the world church should not be sent.
 Mission, according to this way of thinking, is basically what each church does in its own place.

 However, to expect a small national church in any country to assume all of the initiative and responsibility for evangelizing the millions who have yet to believe is unrealistic.
-In Italy, for instance, the Church of the Nazarene would undoubtedly be stronger today if a larger missionary force could have been made available in those crucial early days in the 1950s.
+In Italy, for instance, the Church of the Nazarene would undoubtedly be stronger today if a larger missionary force could have been made available in those crucial early days of the 1950s.

 Our own use in the U.S. of Nazarene headquarters personnel to aid local churches in the development and implementation of strategies and programs is exactly what the missionary force overseas is trying to do.